+'''

 keys()

 Return a KeysView for the map.

+Return type

 KeysView[KT]

 values()

 Return a ValuesView for the map.

+Return type

 ValuesView[VTco]

 class pyodide.ffi.JsMutableMap

 Bases: JsMap[KT, VT], Generic[KT, VT]

 A JavaScript mutable map

-To be considered a mutable map, a JavaScript object must have a get method, a has method, a size or a length property which is a number (idiomatically it should be called size) and it must be iterable.
+To be considered a mutable map, a JavaScript object must have a get method, a has method, a size or a length

+property which is a number (idiomatically it should be called size) and it must be iterable.

 Instances of the JavaScript builtin Map class are JsMutableMap s.
-Also proxies returned by JsProxy. as\object\map are instances of JsMap.
+Also proxies returned by JsProxy.

+as_object_map() are instances of JsMap .

 clear()

 Empty out the map entirely.

+Return type

+None

 pop(key, default=None, /)

 If key in self, return self[key] and remove key from self.
 Otherwise returns default.

+Parameters

 • key (KT) -

 • default (Optional[VT]) -

+Return type

 VT

 popitem()

 Remove some arbitrary key, value pair from the map and returns the (key, value) tuple.

+Return type

 tuple[KT, VT]

 setdefault(key, default=None)

 If key in self, return self[key].
 Otherwise sets self[key] = default and returns default.

+Parameters

-- key (KT) - - default (Optional[VT]) -
+• key (KT) -

+• default (Optional[VT]) -

-Return type VT
+Return type

+VT

-update(other=None, /, \\kwargs)
+update(other=None, /, kwargs)

 Updates self from other and kwargs.

+Parameters

+'''

-- other (Union[Mapping[KT, VT], Iterable[tuple[KT, VT]], None]) Either a mapping or an iterable of pairs.
+- other (Mapping[KT, VT] | Iterable[tuple[KT, VT]]) Either a mapping or an iterable of pairs.
 This can be left out. - kwargs (VT) Extra key-values pairs to insert into the map.
 Only usable for inserting extra strings.

-If other is present and is a Mapping or has a keys method, does for k in other: self[k] = other[k]
+If other is present and is a Mapping or has a keys method, does

+'''

+for k in other:

+self[k] = other[k]

+'''